 Low thermal expansion is also typical.
 The material is ideally suited for parts that are under heavy stress.

 MetalFil™ Classic Copper

-MetalFil - Classic Copper is a metal-filled PLA-based filament with
+MetalFil ™ Classic Copper is a brand new and amazing PLA-based filament with about 80% copper powder.

 Steelfill is a PLA filament that contains steel.
 Objects made with it can be processed for a metallic shiny surface.

 This filament consists of solid nylon reinforced with a high carbon fiber content.
 It is perfect for accurately and stably printing objects that need to withstand high temperatures, stress and bumps.

 PLA (polylactic acid) is a non-toxic and completely biodegradable 3D printing material.

 - no unpleasant odors when printing

 Ninjaflex is a very stretchy and at the same time environmentally friendly material which retains its shape.
 It can be used to make mobile phone cases, for example.

 Filament edge hardness about 85A.